Research and consulting workflow for Tallyfy

 task

 What do you actually want to learn?
 Get specific about the questions you need answered.
-Are you testing a new concept, exploring perceptions, or understanding behavior?
+Are you testing a new concept, exploring how people feel about something, or trying to understand a behavior?
 Write down your top three to five things you must learn from this focus group.
-Vague objectives lead to useless sessions.
+If your objectives are vague, you'll end up with a session that doesn't give you anything useful.

 3